AlbertoIzq/Concert_Blazor_API/README.md

   - Asynchronous programming
   - Authentication and authorization, refresh token-based
   - Json Web Token (JWT) for access token
+  - ????Backend-for-frontend pattern (BFF): Used to manage Blazor authorization&authentication in the API

 - FRONTEND
   - Exception handling in API calls